Didn't expect to win against Novak Djokovic: Roger Federer

-World No 2 surprised himself after halting Novak Djokovic’s 38-match winning run in indoor courts
+World No 2 Roger Federer surprised himself after halting world no 1 Novak Djokovic’s 38-match winning run in indoor courts at the ATP Tour Finals

 London: Roger Federer surprised himself by bringing Novak Djokovic’s long winning run to an end at the ATP World Tour Finals.